MarkhamShofner/masters/data-structures/course-notes.md

   - key can only be removed from a leaf node that has 2 or more keys.
 The preemptive merge removal scheme involves increasing the number of keys in all single-key, non-root nodes encountered during traversal.
 The merging always happens before any key removal is attempted.
 Preemptive merging ensures that any leaf node encountered during removal will have 2 or more keys, allowing a key to be removed from the leaf node without violating the 2-3-4 tree rules.
   - remove a key from an internal node, the key to be removed is replaced with the minimum key in the rightmost child subtree (known as the key's successor), or the maximum key in the leftmost child subtree.
 First, the key chosen for replacement is stored in a temporary variable, then the chosen key is removed recursively, and lastly the temporary key replaces the key to be removed.
   +;
-AVL Tree (inventors Adelson-Velsky and Landis),
+AVL Tree (inventors Adelson-Velsky and Landis) - Height Balanced Tree,
   - BST with a height balance property and specific operations to rebalance the tree when a node is inserted or removed.
 This section discusses the balance property; another section discusses the operations.
 A BST is height balanced if for any node, the heights of the node's left and right subtrees differ by only 0 or 1.
   - A node's balance factor is the left subtree height minus the right subtree height, which is 1, 0, or -1 in an AVL tree.
   - Minimizing binary tree height yields fastest searches, insertions, and removals.
 If nodes are inserted and removed dynamically, maintaining a minimum height tree requires extensive tree rearrangements.
 In contrast, an AVL tree only requires a few local rotations (discussed in a later section), so is more computationally efficient, but doesn't guarantee a minimum height.
 However, theoreticians have shown that an AVL tree's worst case height is no worse than about 1.5x the minimum binary tree height, so the height is still O(log N) where N is the number of nodes.
 Furthermore, experiments show that AVL tree heights in practice are much closer to the minimum.